felix-zenk/tor-quick/README.md

 ```

 To use a specific onion address instead of generating a random one,
-you can supply the hidden service directory (containing the hostname and key) as a volume:
+you can supply the onion service directory (containing the hostname and key) as a volume:

 ```yaml
 services: